Peshawar Zalmi

-Peshawar Zalmi (پېښور زلمي; literally meaning "Peshawar's youth") is a Pakistani professional Twenty20 cricket franchise that competes in the Pakistan Super League (PSL).
-The team represents Peshawar, the capital city of Khyber Pakhtunkhwa, and was established in 2015 following the announcement of the inaugural PSL by the Pakistan Cricket Board (PCB).
+The Peshawar Zalmi (پېښور زلمي; meaning "Peshawar's Youth") are a professional Twenty20 cricket franchise that compete in the Pakistan Super League (PSL).
+The team is based in Peshawar, the capital of Khyber Pakhtunkhwa, Pakistan, and was established in 2015 following the announcement of the inaugural PSL by the Pakistan Cricket Board (PCB).
 The franchise is owned by Javed Afridi, CEO of Haier Pakistan.

-Peshawar Zalmi won their first Pakistan Super League title in the 2017 season, defeating Quetta Gladiators in the final.
-Since then, the team has consistently remained one of the league’s strongest performers, qualifying for the playoffs in nearly every edition and reaching the final three times (2017, 2018, and 2021).
+Peshawar Zalmi have won the PSL title twice, in the 2017 and 2026 seasons.
+They defeated Quetta Gladiators in 2017, and Hyderabad Kingsmen in the 2026 final.
+The team have also finished as runners-up twice, in 2018 and 2021.

-The team's home ground is the Arbab Niaz Stadium in Peshawar, which is currently undergoing redevelopment, while most home fixtures are played at the Rawalpindi Cricket Stadium.
-Babar Azam serves as the current captain, having taken over the leadership ahead of the 2023 season, while former West Indies captain Daren Sammy is the team's head coach.
+The team's home ground is Imran Khan Cricket Stadium in Peshawar.
+Babar Azam has captained the side since the 2023 season.

-Kamran Akmal remains the franchise's all-time leading run-scorer, while Wahab Riaz is the leading wicket-taker in the team’s history.
+Kamran Akmal is the franchise's all-time leading run-scorer, while Wahab Riaz is its leading wicket-taker.

 Franchise history

 On 3 December 2015, the Pakistan Cricket Board (PCB) unveiled the owners of five city-based franchises for the first season of the Pakistan Super League.
-The Peshawar franchise was sold to Javed Afridi for US$16 million for a time period of ten-years.
+The Peshawar franchise was sold to Javed Afridi for US$16 million for a ten-year period.